 The Division 19 executive committee consists of the president, president-elect, past-president, secretary, treasurer, members-at-large and representative to APA council.

-President: Rebecca I. Porter
+Past President: Rebecca Porter

 Member-at-Large: Nathan Ainspan

-Member-at-Large: Kristin K. Woolley
+Member-at-Large: Kristin Woolley

-Kristin K. Woolley has a PhD in counseling psychology from Texas A&M University and has recently retired from active duty with 23 years of Army service.
-She was formerly a Signal Officer serving as a platoon leader in Operation Desert Shield/Storm and spent the past seven years serving as an operational psychologist with the U.S. Army Special Forces.
+Kristin Woolley has a PhD in counseling psychology from Texas A&M University and has recently retired from active duty with 23 years of Army service.
+She was formerly a signal officer serving as a platoon leader in Operation Desert Shield/Storm and spent the past seven years serving as an operational psychologist with the U.S. Army Special Forces.
 She is a graduate of the Tripler Army Medical Center Postdoctoral Neuropsychology Fellowship and is board certified in clinical psychology.
 She is licensed in Alabama and North Carolina and currently works as a contractor for the United States Army Special Operations Command.
 In addition, she supports part-time projects in executive coaching and veteran nonprofit organizations.